 The extra recline also enables me to sleep for a short period, a crucial reason to choose to fly Premium Economy.

-Big bonus travelling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus of traveling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.

 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

-Depending on the length of the flight, if it is overnight, you sometimes get breakfast served although I believe that this is the same as in Economy.
+Depending on the flight’s length, if it is overnight, you sometimes get breakfast served, although I believe that this is the same as in Economy.
 On shorter flights, you just get a drink and a mars bar (or similar).